Clearbox-AI/clearbox-ai-academy/Fine-Tuning_LLM/README.md

 ## 🌟 Acknowledgment

-The part on fine-tuning open-source LLMs draws inspiration from the incredible **[Hugging Face Smol Courses](https://github.com/huggingface/smol-course/tree/main)**.
+The part on fine-tuning open-source LLMs draws inspiration from the **[Hugging Face Smol Courses](https://github.com/huggingface/smol-course/tree/main)**.
 Huge thanks to the Hugging Face team for their contributions to the open-source AI community! 🙌

 ## 📁 What's Inside